PIC4SeR/MPOSE2021_Dataset/README.md

     * RGB data is available in the "dataset_path"/rgb folder;
     * POSE data is available in the "dataset_path"/pose folder.

+## 3. Refine RGB and POSE data
+1. The following procedure refines generated RGB and POSE data by applying the following transformations:
+  * remove samples such that the RGB encoding failed due to corrupted data;
+  * removing/remaming "outliers", i.e. sequences that, due to the above processing, do not contain the target action anymore;
+  * remove sequences judjed to be non-sense;
+  * convert "pick-up" action labels to "bend" action labels (due to their strong similarity);
+  * convert "turn" action labels to "walk" action labels (due to their strong similarity);

+To apply such a refinement, run:
+    * `python refine_dataset.py`
+2. Generate dataset meta and summary figures:
+    * `python generate_meta_and_figures.py`

 # References
 [1] F. Angelini, Z. Fu, Y. Long, L. Shao and S. M. Naqvi, "2D Pose-based Real-time Human Action Recognition with Occlusion-handling," in IEEE Transactions on Multimedia.
 URL: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8853267&isnumber=4456689